mindspore-lab/models/research/arxiv_papers/CUHKSZ-TSP/README.md

 # A Hierarchical Destroy and Repair Approach for Solving Very Large-Scale Travelling Salesman Problem

-This repository contains the source code and data associated with the paper [A Hierarchical Destroy and Repair Approach for Solving Very Large-Scale Travelling Salesman Problem](https://arxiv.org/abs/2308.04639).
+This repository contains the source code associated with the paper [A Hierarchical Destroy and Repair Approach for Solving Very Large-Scale Travelling Salesman Problem](https://arxiv.org/abs/2308.04639).

 ## Folder Descriptions